 How exactly do I drop a nap?

 If you think your baby is ready to drop a nap, you will want to increase their wake windows.
 Depending on their age and temperament, you can either do this gradually or jump right into the new schedule.
-If you see sleepy cues when trying to stretch their awake time, here are some things you can do to make it to the next sleep:
+If you see sleepy cues when trying to stretch their awake time, here are some things you can do to make it to the next sleep, just follow this guide:

 - Change your baby’s scenery – go outside or head to a new room in your house